NickColley/design-of-forms/src/evolving-a-design/simplifying-entries/index.md

 ![Question: Place a cross against. the items for which a claim is being made:
 Checkboxes with labels:
-"Loss of equipment", "Equipment replaced", "Equipment repairs", "Hire of equipment".
+“Loss of equipment”, “Equipment replaced”, “Equipment repairs”, “Hire of equipment”.
-A check against "Equipment replaced" is inside a checkbox.]({{ page.url }}7.jpg)
+A check against “Equipment replaced” is inside a checkbox.]({{ page.url }}7.jpg)

 <figcaption>